 Here’s what I used to make this St. Patrick’s Day snack board.
 Feel free to customize it with your other favorite St. Patrick’s Day treats for kids (like my delicious Mint Swirl Shamrock Brownies), different green or rainbow candies (green Hershey’s Kisses, sixlets, gumballs, and gummi bears are also great additions), or even green fruits and veggies (apples, kiwi, grapes, honeydew melon, broccoli, celery, etc.).

-- Green Lucky Charms marshmallow treats (they’re like Rice Krispies Treats, but made with Lucky Charms and dyed green – get the recipe on Classy Clutter here), cut into shamrock shapes with a shamrock cookie cutter.
+- Green St. Patrick’s Day Lucky Charms Treats (they’re like Rice Krispies Treats, but made with Lucky Charms and dyed green – get the recipe here), cut into shamrock shapes with a shamrock cookie cutter.

 - Mini pretzels dipped in green candy melts (I dipped some in dark green candy melts and some in light green candy melts), then topped with green and white nonpareils sprinkles.